RodZill4/material-maker/material_maker/doc/node_simple_text.rst

 ~~~~~~~~~

 The text node outputs a single texture that shows a text.
 New lines
-can be added by using the '\n' character (without single quotes)
+can be added by using the '\n' character (without single quotes).

+Right clicking on the text box will also bring up a text editor.

 .. image:: images/node_simple_text.png
 	:align: center